Sharon-Faith/Nexus-Project/README.md

 # Nexus-Project
 #### A Jupyter notebook
-#### By Samuel Mutua, Kevin Odhiambo, Christopher Kimani and Sharon Faith
+#### By Samuel Mutua, Kevin Odhiambo, Christopher Kimani and Sharon Olago
 ## Description
 The notebook contains the analysis on a project whose main aim was to identify the top factors that affect a student's adaptability to online education.
 Using univariate, bivariate, and multivariate analysis, as well as hypothesis testing, valuable insights were drawn that will aid in improving the current levels of adaptability.